robbert-vdh/yabridge/README.md

 This section is only relevant if you're using the _copy-based_ installation method and your yabridge files are located somewhere other than in `~/.local/share/yabridge`.
-If you're using one of the AUR packages then you can also skip this section.
+You can likely skip this section.
+If you're using one of the AUR packages then you also don't have to worry about any of this.

 Yabridge needs to know where it can find `yabridge-host.exe`.
 By default yabridge will search your through search path as well as in